waprin/waprin.github.io/projects.md

 the planning and reviewed the plan at the end of the night in Navigoals.
 I find this really helpful for staying on top of balancing taking care of myself with making forward progress on my goals.

-I wrote about more of my motivation in [this post](https://billprin.com/2022/10/14/why-im-building-navi.html).

 # All Day I Stream (defunct)